Sustainability is the point

-We don't chase short-term gains, and we are not building an organization that depends on foreign funding to survive.
-Animal welfare in Jordan needs to be Jordanian-led, with the local capacity to keep going after the grant cycles end and the headlines fade.
-We welcome partnerships — especially the ones that leave us more self-sufficient, not less.
+We don't chase short-term gains, and we're not building an organization that depends on foreign funding to survive.
+For animal welfare in Jordan to mean anything lasting, it needs to be Jordanian-led — with the local capacity to keep going after the grant cycles end and the headlines fade.
+We welcome partnerships, and the ones we value most are the ones that leave us more self-sufficient over time, not less.

-This is also why research and education sit at the core of what we do.
-Welfare alone is treadmill work — you treat the animal in front of you, and another arrives tomorrow.
+This is why research and education sit at the core of our work.
+Direct welfare alone is treadmill work — you treat the animal in front of you, and another arrives tomorrow.
 Research produces the evidence that lets us target scarce resources where they generate the most lasting impact.
-Education changes the attitudes and trains the veterinarians that will outlive any single program or grant cycle.
-By their nature, these outcomes are sustainability.
+Education shifts attitudes and trains the veterinarians whose work will outlive any single program or grant cycle.
+Both are how short-term care becomes long-term change.

 Welfare Through Sustainability